SakRoi/BluetoothAISensor/README.md

 K-means was built using NumPy. <br>
 In this K-means algorithm, 6 central points called centroids are created.
 These centroids are compared to the data points, and the closest are assigned to their clusters.
 After the iteration, the centroids are set to the central point of that cluster.
 This is repeated multiple times until the specified amount of iterations has been done.
 If the centroid's cluster is empty at the end of an iteration then it randomizes its location for the next iteration.

+The centroids are then written into a separate .h file as an array for use in the nRF5340.

 ### Neural Network